Veeam Backup for Microsoft Office 365: Retention Types & Policy

 Snapshot-based retention

-24.08.2019 02:00 am: Exchange job starts.
-It uses Exchange Web Services change tracking feature to confirm that all items have been already backed up on a previous run and that there were no changes for them between job runs, so it creates a reference to the original items in the new restore point instead of re-downloading the same data from Office 365.
+24.08.2019 02:00 am: An Exchange job starts.
+It uses Exchange Web Services change tracking feature to confirm that all items have been already backed up on a previous run and that there were no changes for them between job runs, so it creates a reference to the original items in the new restore point instead of re-downloading the same data from Office365.
+It also creates a new record for 4.msg file and downloads it.

 Item-level retention